 Hells Canyon Facts

-- Most notably, the breathtaking Hells Canyon remains one of the great marvels of its region.
-However, and quite surprisingly, to most of the world outside of its region it remains virtually unknown.
+- Very notably, the breathtaking Hells Canyon remains one of the great marvels of its region.
+Quite surprisingly, however, to most of the world outside of its region, this wonder remains virtually unknown.

-- Further, it remains in the shadow of that well-known marvel, the Grand Canyon.
-However, this amazing site surpasses it in depth.
+- It unfortunately remains in the shadow of that well-known marvel, the Grand Canyon.
+This amazing site actually surpasses it in depth, however.
 In fact, this ranks as the deepest canyon on its continent.

 - It remained unknown to European settlers until 1806.
 At that time, members of the Lewis and Clark Expedition found the site.
-However, they turned back before exploring its entirety.
+They turned back before exploring its entirety, though, for unknown reasons.

 - But, the magnificent gorge had long been known to local Native Americans.
-Further, several different tribes used the canyon.
+Several different tribes used the canyon, in fact.
 These included the Nez Perce, Shoshone-Bannock, and the Paiute.